MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Set-Acl.md

 # Set-Acl

 ## SYNOPSIS
-Changes the security descriptor of a specified item, such as a file or a registry key.
+Changes the security descriptor of a specified item.
+The ability to manage a security descriptor can be extended to additional providers that support Powershell Objects.

 ## SYNTAX